-1. Mitigation Grants to reduce, minimize, or avoid undesirable impacts on fish and wildlife resources as outlined in the official state recommendation, i.e., the State Fish and Wildlife Mitigation Plan (Mitigation Plan).

-- 2. Enhancement Grants to improve the habitat of fish and wildlife resources beyond existing conditions in the vicinity of the project. - 3.
+- 1. Mitigation Grants to reduce, minimize, or avoid undesirable impacts on fish and wildlife resources caused by the New Project as outlined in the official state recommendation, i.e., the State Fish and Wildlife Mitigation Plan (Mitigation Plan). - 2.
+Enhancement Grants to improve the habitat of fish and wildlife resources beyond existing conditions in the vicinity of the New pProject. - 3.
 Species Recovery Grants for the purpose of responding to needs of declining native species and to those species protected under the federal "Endangered Species Act of 1973", 16 U.S.C. sec.
 1531, et seq., as amended, in a manner that will carry out the state water policy.